 Search if there are any update.

-conda update conda conda update anaconda |
+conda update anaconda

 This lines compare the last version with one we have installed.
 In the case that it find some update, the system ask us.

-Proceed ([y]/n)? y |
+Proceed ([y]/n)? y

 Type “y” and press Enter